 DPP Studio by EZ Lab is the platform designed to create, manage, and distribute the Digital Product Passport in a simple, fast, and compliant way, also available in white label mode.
 The platform enables companies to centralize all product and supply chain information within a single system, simplifying data collection, organization, and sharing.
 One of its key features is the ability to verify the compliance of Digital Product Passports in real time.
 The system analyzes the uploaded data and provides operational guidance to improve quality, consistency, and alignment with regulatory requirements.
 This approach allows companies not only to create a DPP, but also to manage it effectively over time, keeping information updated and reducing the risk of non compliance.

-A solution also designed for agencies, software houses, and consultants delivering DPP services to clients
+A solution also designed for agencies, software houses, and consultants delivering DPP in white label

 DPP Studio is designed not only for companies, but also to support all professionals involved in their clients’ digital and regulatory transformation.
 Agencies, software houses, system integrators, and consultants can use the platform in white label mode to offer Digital Product Passport services to their own clients, with the possibility to request legal, operational, and technical support from our experts whenever needed.